-RBC is always keen to be involved as early as possible in the design process.
-Whether it’s the concept design stage, during the tender preparation or immediately after contract award, RBC will provide concise and effective advice.
-At these early stages, we prioritise issues that could prove problematic later on and cause additional expense.
-Consequently the project risk is significantly reduced and, once the project starts, progress can be accelerated.
+RBC is always keen to be involved as early as possible in the design stage of the project.
+This applies whether the project is in the concept/feasibility stage, tender preparation stage or immediately after contract award during the formal full design stage; RBC will provide concise and effective advice.
+During any of these stages we prioritise issues that could prove problematic later on and possibly cause additional and unnecessary expense.
+Consequently the project risk can be significantly reduced, progress accelerated and abortive design work eliminated.

 Step 2 - The Application & Initial Notice

 The submission of the formal project application to RBC is via the completion of our standard application pack which we will be happy to send to you on request, applications can be made to us electronically or by hard copy.
 RBC will then complete the Initial Notice and submit this to the relevant local authority.
 The submission of the Initial Notice to the Local Authority must be done at least five working days before construction starts.
 This informs the Local Authority that we are the Building Control Body for the project and they will not have any further involvement with the project.

 Our team will conduct a detailed plan appraisal to ensure that Building Regulation requirements and other relevant legislation and guidance are satisfied.
 When all relevant drawings and information has been appraised and is considered satisfactory with respect to the Building Regulations, a Plans Approval Certificate can be issued upon request or our standard letter indicating design compliance will be issued.

 We always try and employ a proactive approach when discussing any potential contraventions of the Regulations with the design team.
 RBC recognises it is the principle and intent of the regulations that should be satisfied and not necessarily the detailed guidance in every case.
 RBC will adopt a conciliatory role between the development of the client’s needs and the requirements of the Regulations.